stonemjs/docs/src/docs/essentials/logging.md

 - Choose `winston` for flexibility and multiple output targets.
 - Choose your own tool if it fits your ecosystem.

-Stone.js makes swapping the logger easy — just implement the `ILogger` interface and register it via `defineLogger()`.
+Stone.js makes swapping the logger easy, just implement the `ILogger` interface and register it via `defineLogger()`.

 #### Keep log messages meaningful